jesse-spevack/game/README.md

 ### 🔥 P0

-- Admin improvements
+- Turn sound off option
 - No bad words for player names
+- User should be able to set the level of the player
 - Delete account
-- Turn sound off option

 ### 🤨 P1